MuhammadIrfanBinZulkifli/Assignment/PART1.md

 1. Implemented the feature where the user can either use the default values or update a new value before printing out the game board.
 (The values have been restricted to certain conditions to meet the game requirement)
 2. Implemented the feature where the program can clear the screen and prints out the next  output at the same screen by using the "cstdlib" functions.
+3. Write the documentation.

 ### Muhammad Irfan Bin Zulkifli (1211103094)

 1. Implemented the feature where the program is able to create a 1-dimensional array using class functions based on the default values or the updated values while randomly generating game attributes such as game objects, zombies and alien.
+2. Implemented a new class to display the alien and zombies attributes.
+3. Organized the code to make the readability better.
-2. Implemented the feature where the program can clear the screen and prints out the next  output at the same screen by using the "cstdlib" functions.
+4. Implemented the feature where the program can clear the screen and prints out the next  output at the same screen by using the "cstdlib" functions.

 ## Problems Encountered & Solutions